Nick Ramphal

 • Kingsland Holdings (in partnership with United Airlines) in its judicially sanctioned share foreclosure and assumption of control of Avianca Airlines, Latin America’s second largest airline, following Avianca’s default on a convertible note issued to United, and the subsequent restructuring and USD250m recapitalization of Avianca.

-• Majority shareholder and founder of Danaos Corporation, a Greece domiciled NYSE-listed shipping company, in a comprehensive, out-of-court restructuring with the company's lenders of the company’s balance sheet and capital structure, pursuant to which the lenders received 47.5% of the company’s common stock in exchange for debt write-downs and other modifications to the company’s credit profile.
+• Majority shareholder and founder of Danaos Corporation, a Greece domiciled NYSE-listed shipping company, in a comprehensive, out-of-court restructuring, including a debt-equity exchange and other modifications to the company’s credit profile.

 Capital Markets and Credit Financing

-• The Howard Hughes Corporation, which owns, manages and develops commercial, residential and mixed-use real estate nationally, in (i) its cash tender offer and consent solicitation for USD1bn of its 5.357% senior notes; (ii) its private offering under Rule 144A/Reg S of USD650m aggregate principal amount of 4.125% senior notes and USD650m aggregate principal amount of 4.375% senior notes; (iii) its private offering under Rule 144A/Reg S of USD750m aggregate principal amount of 5.375% senior notes; (iv) an underwritten public offering of its common stock resulting in aggregate proceeds of approximately USD600m; and (v) securing, and subsequently extending, bridge loan financing of approximately USD344m in connection with the company’s USD565m acquisition of two office towers and other real estate located in The Woodlands, TX.
+• The Howard Hughes Corporation in (i) its cash tender offer and consent solicitation for USD1bn of its 5.375% senior notes; (ii) its private offering under Rule 144A/Reg S of USD650m aggregate principal amount of 4.125% senior notes and USD650m aggregate principal amount of 4.375% senior notes; (iii) its private offering under Rule 144A/Reg S of USD750m aggregate principal amount of 5.375% senior notes; (iv) a USD600m underwritten public offering of its common stock; and (v) bridge loan financing of approximately USD344m in connection with the USD565m acquisition of two office towers in The Woodlands, TX.

 • A global insurance company in connection with its issuance of USD31.5bn in Euro Medium Term Notes.